tip9ug/plan9-4th-edition-tutorial/source/user/installation.md

 When prompted for "Distribution disk" the usual value is /dev/sdD0/data (but your CD drive may be a different sdXX).

 Once you have chosen a file system, you need to point out the directory containing the archive.
 Type a slash-separated path name relative to the root of the chosen file system.
-If you type ``browse'' instead of a directory name, you will be dropped into a minimal shell that you can use to find the files.
-Specifically, the shell has three commands: ``cd dir''; changes directories, ``lc''; prints a columnated list of files for the current directory, and ``exit''.
+If you type "browse" instead of a directory name, you will be dropped into a minimal shell that you can use to find the files.
+Specifically, the shell has three commands: "cd dir"; changes directories, "lc"; prints a columnated list of files for the current directory, and "exit".
 Once you are in the directory containing the archive (or if you give up the search), exit the shell.

 ### Format Venti (Optional)